bob-cd/bob/docs/rationale.md

 - Be agnostic of an UI
 - Be more extensible than great things like Concourse.ci
 - Accept the above stuff via an YAML as well
-- Build pretty much everything else via plugins:
+- Build pretty much everything else external resources or orchestrate via API
-  - Have a set of core plugins (like Ansible)
-  - Things like getting stuff from a VCS can be a plugin which can abstract away the type like Github or Bitbucket and do stuff like auth and finally give bob the direct resource URL.
-  - Stuff like how to build an artifact like debs or RPMs can be plugins as well whose commands can be fed in as a task.
-  - Plugins to automate the provisioning of a cloud instance or bare metal system to be able to execute tasks via SSH (Ansible way) and also clean up and when done.
-  - Infra plugins like Terraform based stuff which can provision entire cloud infra to support Bob.
-- Scale via multiple servers and share loads and resources
+- Scale via multiple federated bob instances(think Cassandra) and share loads and resources

 And this is a project born out of my frustration and is VERY new. 😄